-For the period from 2010 to 2016, as shown on the accompanying distribution map, records were made in 57 monads, equating to 46 tetrads.
+For the period from 2010 to 2020, as shown on the accompanying distribution map, records were made in 104 monads, equating to 75 tetrads.
 Data for this register will be maintained at 1km square level, which is at finer resolution than the mapping for Philp (2010), reproduced here for comparison with the kind permission of the late Eric Philp and the Kent Field Club.
-It will be noted that the latter map does not cover metropolitan west Kent and hence omits records for the acid woodland of north west Kent, which appear in the 2010-16 map.
+It will be noted that the latter map does not cover metropolitan West Kent and hence omits records for the acid woodland of north west Kent, which appear in the 2010-20 map.
 Our recent records are mapped with subspecies shown where identified, and their locations follow the underlying geology as might be expected; but in most cases recorders have simply recorded the species.
-Although the relatively few recent records might suggest further decline, a sufficient survey period has probably not yet elapsed for a view to be formed.
+Making allowance for the metropolitan records, it looks as though the decline between Philp (1982) and Philp (2010) is continuing.